We’ve all had moments when our eyes nearly jump out of their sockets after being presented with an electricity bill.

 How to read your meter

-Reading your electric meter correctly is vital as most electricity companies expect you to submit accurate readings to them to calculate your bill.
+Reading your electric meter correctly is vital as most electricity companies expect you to submit accurate meter readings to them to calculate your bill.
 There are three types of meter that you are likely to have in your home.

 A single rate digital meter is probably the easiest to read.
 It will contain five numbers in black and white and you must simply write down these figures from left to right ignoring any other numbers visible.